 Title IX benefits both males and females and is at the heart of efforts to create gender equitable schools.
 The law requires educational institutions to maintain policies, practices, and programs that do not discriminate against anyone based upon sex.
 Under this law, males and females are expected to receive fair and equitable treatment in all areas of public schooling including recruitment, admissions, educational programs and activities, course offerings and access, counseling, financial aid, employment assistance, facilities and housing, health and insurance benefits, marital and parental status, scholarships, sexual discrimination and athletics.
 Arkansas State University has designated a Title IX Coordinator for each campus.
 Any incidence of sexual discrimination, including sexual harassment or sexual violence, should be reported to the Title IX Coordinator, who will take prompt action to secure a full and equitable review.
 In the event the sexual discrimination allegation is against the Title IX Coordinator, the report should be made to the Office of General Counsel.
-Contact information for each campus's Title IX Coordinator is located on the respective campus's website.
+Contact information for each Title IX Coordinator is located at the bottom of this page.

 Arkansas State University-Beebe is committed to providing an educational and work environment for its students, faculty, and staff that is free from sexual discrimination including sexual harassment, sexual assault, sexual violence, stalking, domestic violence, and dating violence, as prohibited by Title IX of the Educational Amendments of 1972, and/or Title VII of the 1964 Civil Rights Act.
 No form of sexual discrimination will be tolerated.

 It is important to preserve all evidence of sexual discrimination, especially if the discrimination is also a criminal offense, such as sexual assault, stalking, domestic violence, or dating violence.